tracpants/fitbit-to-garmin-weight-converter/README.md

 - Make sure your weight data is in the correct format before importing to Garmin Connect
 - Back up your Garmin Connect data before importing new data
-- The script will ignore any entries from Withings source to avoid duplicates

 ## Reference